In SketchUp, layers control your geometry’s visibility.

 Associate only that group or component with that layer.
 Repeat Steps 3 and 4 until you have a layer for each group or component whose visibility you want to toggle on or off.

-Use the Layers manager to control the group or component’s visibility.
+Use the Layers panel to control the group or component’s visibility.

 To find out how to do Steps 3–5, keep reading this article.